-Peace Boat organizes its voyages on chartered passenger ships, adapting the onboard spaces to provide a unique and dynamic environment for its participants.
+Peace Boat creates a unique and dynamic environment for its participants by adapting the many onboard spaces for community and educational functions.
 Since May 2012, Peace Boat has been chartering the Ocean Dream for its global voyages.
 The Ocean Dream was built in 1981 in Denmark, is 205 meters long, and offers an excellent layout to facilitate Peace Boat’s unique onboard community and programs.
 Read more

 Inviting up to 50 guest educators from Japan and around the world per voyage, Peace Boat organizes many lectures, workshops, classes and cultural programs every day.
 Themes are as diverse as the issues encountered while traveling around the world – environment and sustainability, poverty, conflict, human rights, art, media, and many others.